LiCaoZ/edge-developer.zh-CN/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 *  [Turn on support to move tabs between panels](../customize/index.md) - removed from experimental status starting with Microsoft Edge 85.

-*  [3D View](../3d-view/index.md) - removed from experimental status starting with Microsoft Edge 83.
+*  [Navigate z-index, DOM, and layers using the 3D View tool](../3d-view/index.md) - removed from experimental status starting with Microsoft Edge 83.

 *  The items in the following subsections.